 What Coding Really Means

 Coding is the process of giving instructions to a computer.
-A program is just a set of steps written in a language the computer can understand through an interpreter or compiler.
+A program is a set of steps written in a language the computer can run through an interpreter or compiler.

 For example, when you use a calculator app, the code behind it may say: